RESET LA 26

 Introduces an Education SIG collaboration model designed to turn real industry problems into pilot-ready, open (non-IP) learning deliverables — modular tasks, documentation, and repeatable integration patterns — to accelerate workforce readiness under real constraints (compute, access, tool cost, evaluation skills).

-Working dinner cocktail + closed-door executive dinner (participants only) to deepen alignment and confirm Tuesday priorities.
+Closed-door executive dinner (participants only) to deepen alignment and confirm Tuesday priorities.

 Tuesday, Feb.
 24, 2026 — Execution Phase 2: Work + Commitments